domgaulton/prismic-snipcart/README.md

 Read [this guide](https://intercom.help/prismicio/examples/nodejs-samples/sample-ecommerce-site-with-snipcart-in-nodejs) for instructions to create your repository and use this sample eCommerce site.

+#### Nodemon
+https://nodemon.io/ - Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
+Perfect for development.
+Install it using npm.

+#### Running
+`npm start` or `nodemon` if installed

 #### Deploy your Node.js website

 An easy way to deploy your Node.js website is to use [Heroku](http://www.heroku.com).
 Just follow these few simple steps once you have successfully [signed up](https://id.heroku.com/signup/www-header) and [installed the Heroku toolbelt](https://toolbelt.heroku.com/):